spacetelescope/stpipe/docs/source/model_library.rst

 - "expname" for the exposure name, with a string value corresponding to the name of the file for this member
-- "exptype" for the exposure type with a string value describing the type of exposure (for example "science" or "background")
+- "exptype" for the exposure type, with a string value describing the type of exposure (for example "science" or "background")

 Although not required, "group_id" (with a string value corresponding to the